 Our attachment to outcomes is another source of our suffering.
 When we become attached to specific outcomes or results, or have specific expectations of others, we give away our happiness, making it dependent on something or someone else.

-In her book Loving What Is*, Byron Katie reminds us that acceptance is how we find peace.
+In her book Loving What Is, Byron Katie reminds us that acceptance is how we find peace.
 Katie’s philosophy goes something like this: It should have happened because it did.
-(Her live workshops are phenomenal if you ever have a chance to attend one.)
+(Her live workshops are phenomenal, and I highly suggest attending one.)

 Because the simple truth is, staying angry won't change your reality, and neither will re-experiencing the painful memories over and over again in our mind.
 It only prolongs our suffering.
 And from that perspective, it's easy to see that we are often the source of our own suffering.